Getting started

 folder of each module.

-The simulation code should be added to your simulation project.
+The simulation code should be added to your simulation project but not your build project.

 All files must be handled as VHDL-2008.